 3. Click on Create Submission to progress to a new draft

-![]() Figure 1.2 Screenshot of creating submission on program detail page |
+Figure 1.2 Screenshot of creating submission on the program detail page

-4. Please write your detailed report in English as a preferred language, unless otherwise expressly mentioned within the program details
+4. Please write your detailed report in English as a preferred language unless otherwise expressly mentioned within the program details

 5. Provide a Submission Title for the draft being created

-![]() Figure 1.3 Screenshot of submission title field |
+Figure 1.3 Screenshot of the submission title field

-![]() Figure 1.4 Screenshot of domain where tests were performed |
+Figure 1.4 Screenshot of options of domains where tests were performed

 7. Provide the Endpoint where the vulnerable component can be found (Optional/But Recommended)

-![]() Figure 1.5 Screenshot of where vulnerable endpoint was found and type of vulnerability found |
+Figure 1.5 Screenshot of where vulnerable endpoint was found and type of vulnerability found

-![]() Figure 1.6 Screenshot of manual severity selector |
+Figure 1.6 Screenshot of CVSS calculator

-![]() Figure 1.7 Screenshot of CVSS calculator |
+Figure 1.7 Screenshot of manual severity selector

 10. All information necessary to reproduce the vulnerability should be written in the report, images can be used as guidance, but should not be required to understand and reproduce the submission.
 Of course, there might be exceptions.
-While writing your report, keep the following in mind: “Can my report be printed out on a sheet of paper and still be understood?“.
+While writing your report, remember: โ€œCan my report be printed on a sheet of paper and still be understood?โ€œ.
 Was the answer to this question yes?
-Good job! if not, try to modify your report until the answer becomes yes
+Good job!
+If not, try to modify your report until the answer is yes

 Does the Triager need to make a certain POST request to reproduce your finding?
-Copy-paste this request in your report (and redact the cookies/authorization token) or explain how the Triager could find this POST request themselves via the web application.
+Copy-paste this request into your report (and redact the cookies/authorization token) or explain how the Triager could find this POST request themselves via the web application.
 One thing to avoid here is to add a screenshot of the POST request.
 This makes it harder for the Triager to reproduce as they would need to type out the entire request manually

-![]() Figure 1.8 Screenshot of detail section to provide snapshots and proof of concept |
+Figure 1.8 Screenshot of detail section to provide snapshots and proof of concept

-![]() Figure 1.9 Screenshot of the impact field |
+Figure 1.9 Screenshot of the impact field

 13. Offer a Recommended solution of action to remedy the vulnerability (Optional)